BrunaLab/LAS6292_DataManagement/content/post/class-sessions/03_class.md

 3. Check that the validation rules and data formatting are working by entering some data in the cells

-4. Save this file as `data_entry_form.csv` and submit it via the Canvas website as 'homework-wk3'.
+4. Save this file as `data_entry_form.xlsx` and submit it via the Canvas website as 'homework-wk3'.

 ### Grading Rubric:

-**50: **Assignment completed with data validation correctly programmed with useful error messages
+**50:** Assignment completed with data validation correctly programmed with useful error messages
-**40: **Most data validation properly programmed; some require instructor follow-up
+**40:** Most data validation properly programmed; some require instructor follow-up
 **30:** Many of the validation parameters need corrections, error messages not useful
-**20: **Incorrect data are able to be entered in all categories; Instructor follow-up required
+**20:** Incorrect data are able to be entered in all categories; Instructor follow-up required